melowntech/workshop/tutorials/geojson.rst

 ~~~~~~~~~~~~~

 Let's start with a really basic one.
 We'll omit point data for now
 and just display a magenta line.
-To do so we'll change the style object to the following:
+To do so, let's change the style object to the following:

 ::